-PUBLISH the Banns of Marriage between M. of ---- and N. of \\\\\.
+PUBLISH the Banns of Marriage between M. of-and N. of-.
 If any of you know cause, or just impediment, why these two persons should not be joined together in holy Matrimony, ye are to declare it.
 This is the first [second, or third] time of asking.

-And if the persons that are to be married dwell in divers Parishes, the Banns must be asked in both Parishes; and the Curate of the one Parish shall not solemnize Matrimony betwize them, without a Certificate of the Banns being thrice asked, from the Curate of the other Parish.
+¶ And if the persons that are to be married dwell in divers Parishes, the Banns must be asked in both Parishes; and the Curate of the one Parish shall not solemnize Matrimony betwixt them, without a Certificate of the Banns being thrice asked, from the Curate of the other Parish.
+Nor shall any be married without Banns first asked, save when Licence is had from Authority.